-- (v) For Major/Minor degree programmes the credits shall normally be distributed on the basis of two thirds to the major subject and one third to the minor subject at each level, i.e. Registered Students shall attempt a total of 240 credits in the Major subject and 120 credits in the Minor subject split in equal proportions across the levels. - (vi) Each Undergraduate programme comprises a number of stages, at the completion of which a formal decision is taken as appropriate on progress to the next stage or on the award of the qualification.
-Each stage normally consists of modules amounting to 120 credits (taken, in the case of full-time Registered Students, within a single University session) except stage 3 of an Undergraduate Master's degree, which consists of 240 credits (taken, in the case of full-time Registered Students, over two University sessions). - (vii) Subject to programme requirements approved by the Senate or under delegated authority, modules taken for a Bachelor's degree with honours (360 credits or 480 credits) or an Undergraduate Master's degree (480 credits) shall normally: - at stage 1 be at level C; - at stage 2 be at level I, but may include up to 20 credits at level C; - at stage 3 of a 360 credit Bachelor's degree with honours be at level H, but may include up to 20 credits at level I; - at stage 3 of a 480 credit Bachelor's degree with honours be at level H, but may include up to 20 credits at level I; - at stage 3 of a 480 credit Undergraduate Master's degree include 120 credits at level H and 120 credits at level M, but may include up to 20 credits at level C or I in place of 20 level H credits, and up to 20 credits at level I or H in place of 20 level M credits. - (viii) Where an additional year of study abroad / in industry / in a different subject discipline is included in the programme to which a Registered Student has been admitted, the year abroad / in industry / in a different subject discipline shall be regarded, for purposes of credit and progression, as an additional stage between stages 2 and 3.
+- (vi) Subject to programme requirements approved by the Senate or under delegated authority, modules taken for a Bachelor's degree with honours (360 credits or 480 credits) or an Undergraduate Master's degree (480 credits) shall normally: - at stage 1 be at level C; - at stage 2 be at level I, but may include up to 20 credits at level C; - at stage 3 of a 360 credit Bachelor's degree with honours be at level H, but may include up to 20 credits at level C or I; - at stage 3 of a 480 credit Bachelor's degree with honours be at level H, but may include up to 20 credits at level C or I; - at stage 3 of a 480 credit Undergraduate Master's degree include 120 credits at level H and 120 credits at level M, but may include up to 20 credits at level C or I in place of 20 level H credits, and up to 20 credits at level I or H in place of 20 level M credits. - (vii) Where an additional year of study abroad / in industry / in a different subject discipline is included in the programme to which a Registered Student has been admitted, the year abroad / in industry / in a different subject discipline shall be regarded, for purposes of credit and progression, as an additional stage between stages 2 and 3.
 The year abroad / in a different subject discipline must be assessed and passed, but will not normally contribute to the final degree classification, weighted mean mark or grade point average (i.e. it is marked as pass / fail).
 The year in industry must be assessed and passed, and will normally contribute to the final degree classification, weighted mean mark and grade point average.
 The additional year abroad / in industry / in a different subject discipline shall comprise 120 credits in order to denote the notional learning hours undertaken.
-Where exceptions are necessary (for example, for years leading to separate qualifications) they must be specifically approved by the Senate or delegated authority.
+Where exceptions are necessary (for example, for years leading to separate qualifications) they must be specifically approved by the Senate or delegated authority. - (viii) The programme specification for a programme leading to an Undergraduate degree shall designate one or more modules at Stage 3 to "dissertation / research project components", which shall (individually or as a collection of related modules, normally with a total minimum credit value of 40 credits) provide (a) research project(s) appropriate to the subject area and level. - (ix) Programmes leading to a Foundation Degree qualification should normally include work-based or experiential learning modules of at least 20 credits at each of levels F, C and I.